What cleaning procedure should be recommended for the nebulizer to control infection at home?

 Study for the Kettering Neonatal/Pediatric Specialist (NPS) Exam.
 Use multiple choice questions and detailed explanations to prepare.
 Boost your confidence for the exam!

-The recommended cleaning procedure for a nebulizer to control infection at home involves washing, rinsing, soaking in acetic acid, and air drying on a clean towel.
-This method is effective because acetic acid, commonly found in vinegar, possesses antimicrobial properties that can help eliminate potential pathogens that may reside on the nebulizer components.
+The recommended cleaning procedure for the nebulizer to control infection at home involves washing, rinsing, soaking in acetic acid, and then air drying on a clean towel.
+This method is effective at neutralizing pathogens that could reside in the nebulizer, ensuring that the device remains safe for use.
+Acetic acid, commonly found in vinegar, has disinfectant properties that help eliminate potential bacterial and fungal contaminants.

 Subscribe